apache/sedona/docs/tutorial/sql.md

 !!!Note
 	Failure to pass the correct geometry column name (if it has a name other than 'geometry') will result in a failure to create a map object.

 If no SedonaDataFrame object is passed, an empty map (with config applied if passed) is returned.
-A SedonaDataFrame can be added later using the method `addDf`
+A SedonaDataFrame can be added later using the method `add_df`

 A map config can be passed optionally to apply pre-apply customizations to the map.